26 Ancient Symbols For Inner Peace

 Triple moon symbol

 “Triple moon”, a Wiccan symbol, signifies the three versions of the moon: waxing, full, and waning.
 These three phases, put together, represent the “triple goddess”, otherwise known as the maiden, mother, and crone– they symbolize femininity, and the three phases of a woman’s life.
-This symbol also stands for balance, eternity and enlightenment.

 How can you use these symbols for inner peace?